maubanel/GMS2-Action-Adventure-Game/collectables-ii/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now when you go room to room the status of the gems are the same, they do not reset.
+But there is a remaining issue now that the rooms are persistent the ray doesn't fade after coming back to the first room.

 https://user-images.githubusercontent.com/5504953/153779092-5257a953-d60d-48b3-bd46-3a9f3de532d4.mp4

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 3.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now back to drawing the HUD again.
 Lets make a Font for the HUD.
 Create a new Font and pick one you like with a size of 10 points, set it to a thicker type and call it <tt><b>fnt_hud</b></tt>: